Evidlo/prelim/main.typ

 == Validation and Tests

-    The correctness of the raytracer has been thoroughly tested both by visual verification of various test objects from a variety of positions as in @visual_validation as well as comparing individually raytraced lines of sight against known analytic results.
+    The raytracer's correctness has been thoroughly tested through both visual verification of various test objects from different positions (as shown in @visual_validation) and comparison against known analytic results.
 Additionally, we have tested each phase of the raytracer algorithm outline described in @alg_outline, including the steps for deriving boundary intersection points, boundary crossing direction, and intersection point sorting.
 These tests are integrated into the raytracer package's automated testing framework for evaluation when new software releases are made.

     #figure(
       grid(columns: 2, column-gutter: 1pt,